GtDM/wip-nameless-gaem/README.md

 - ./wip-nameless-gaem

 #Controls in current build:
-- WASD - Movement
+- WAD - Movement
-- CV - Place static boxes of two predefined sizes in cursor's location
+- Left Mouse Button - Place an Entity
 - B - Save current map to file "levels/map1.ams"
 - N - Load map "levels/map1.ams"
+- M - Change a Type of the Entity
+- ,.[] - Change a Size of the Entity

-Currently loading a map that doesn't exist is not recommended and the main red rectangle spawns in the same location every time
+Currently loading a map that doesn't exist is not recommended

 That build status will keep failing until someone will link box2d and sfml inside the project